 Models that correctly take account of heterogeneity but almost always neglect to estimate the size of the effect.

-Models that correctly reveal the heterogeneity but this heterogeneity is not interpreted or sometimes not even discussed.
+Models that correctly reveal the heterogeneity but this heterogeneity is not interpreted or sometimes not even discussed or reported.

 Discussion

 We saw that data from repeated measures experiments are much richer than can be seen from traditional analyses